VBAndCs/sVB-Small-Visual-Basic/Readme.md

 It is unbelievable that SB complicated such an easy task, in the name of being simple and easy to learn for kids!

 I looked at some SB alternative IDEs but they are either:
-- more complex (too advanced to do nothing important with a language meant to be a leering toy),
+- more complex (too advanced to do nothing important with a language meant to be a learning toy),
 - or simple enough to draw the controls and generate some code for them, but still can't overcome the SB syntax limitations when dealing with objects.

 This is when I decided to do something, and here we are.